-g.Nautilus RESEARCH is the non-certified version of g.Nautilus PRO.
-Therefore, it is less expensive, and intended to be used for research applications only.
-The wearable EEG headset offers flexible cables to configure the electrode positions as you wish.
-A dry electrode version based on the worldwide proven g.SAHARA EEG electrodes is available, as well as a version with gel-based g.SCARABEO electrodes with 8/16/32/64 EEG channels.
+g.Nautilus RESEARCH is a non-certified wearable EEG headset.
+This means that it’s less expensive and intended to be used for neuroscience research only.
+It comes with flexible cables to configure the EEG electrode positions as you wish.
+A dry EEG electrode version and a gel EEG electrode version with 8/16/32/64 EEG channels are available for any kind of neurological and neuroscience research.

 |24 bit accuracy at 500 Hz sampling rate (8/16/32 channels)|